Skip to content ↓

 Reading books

 Children in Reception, Year 1 and Year 2 have phonetically matched Little Wandle books as well as a weekly reading for pleasure book to be shared at home with an adult.
-Once children in Year 2 complete the Little Wandle reading scheme, they move onto free choice books in their classrooms to encourage reading for pleasure and self-selection.
+Once children in Year 2 complete the Little Wandle reading scheme, they are assessed using the Little Wandle fluency programme and are put onto a fluency level which is based on their accuracy of words read per minute.
+Children are taught in groups whereby they read one chapter a lesson and the book is read over a two-week period.
+After children finish with the Little Wandle fluency books, they move onto free choice books which are located in their classrooms.

 In KS2, children have the opportunity to change their reading books freely with Teachers and TAs on hand to support their selections and guide them into different genres to expand their love of reading further.
 Within their class/year group libraries, children have books from a range of authors which are organised into different genres and themes.